🧮 How to Calculate Semester Grade with Final Exam

 Our semester grade calculator requires only 4 simple steps to provide the result:

-3. Add the grades for the 2nd or 4th quarter and their weight.
+- Input the marks for the 2nd or 4th quarter and their weight.

 ⭐ Why Use the Semester Grade Calculator?